A typical combat encounter is a clash between two sides, a Flurry

 left or if your speed is 0.

-If an effect moves your mount against its will while you’re on it, you must succeed on a DC 10 Dexterity
+moves your mount against its will while you’re on it, you must succeed on a DC 10 Dexterity

 saving throw or fall off the mount, landing prone in a space within 5 feet of it.
 If you’re knocked prone while mounted, you must make the same saving throw.